sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 Initially, it handled a single string: 'my_string' in a single feature.
 More recently, it handles more features that use the same "MVVM Clean + Bloc" architecture.

+Refer to file "CONTRIBUTING.md" for guidelines for developing a Flutter app.

 ## Technologies used
 This Flutter app uses the following technologies: